-- What is it made of?
-Most plastic alternatives are made from 100% renewable biomass source, such as corn starch.
-However, some are made of a mixture between oil derived plastic and renewable materials. – these do degrade more quickly than oil derived plastic but still obviously have plastic in them.
+1. What is it made of?
+Most plastic alternatives that are made from 100% renewable biomass source such as corn starch.
+However, some are made of a mixture between oil derived plastic and renewable materials – these do degrade more quickly than oil derived plastic but still obviously have plastic in them.

-- Degradable – Everything is degradable, so this isn’t necessarily a positive environmental claim.
-For example, oil derived plastic is photodegradable – meaning it breaks down in sunlight – however, plastic is damaging to the environment because it never breaks down completely and remains as micro plastics – it can be recycled though.
+- Degradable – Everything is degradable so this isn’t necessarily a positive environmental claim.
+For example oil derived plastic is photodegradable – meaning it breaks down in sun light – however, plastics is damaging to the environment because it never breaks down completely and remains as micro plastics – it can be recycled though.

-- Biodegradable – An object can be biologically broken down by microorganisms.
+- Biodegradable – This mean an object can be biologically broken down by microorganisms.

 - Compostable – When a product biodegrades to produce carbon dioxide, water and humus within a specified period of time.